srivarshan-s/covid-clustering/notes.md

 8. Try python code about forests in (Outlier detection in multivariate functional data through a contaminated mixture model)

 9. Send plotting code to Cristina

+10. Take a look at the Kneading data

+    1. first 50 are one class

+    2. the next 50 are another class